nonfx/terrarium/examples/platform/readme.md

 The platform metadata contains detailed information about the Terrarium dependency interfaces implemented within the platform.
 This metadata is contained within the `terrarium.yaml` file, which is saved alongside the platform HCL code.

 The Terrarium tools (cli & vs-code) provide commands that parse the Terrarium Platform Template, show lint errors, and generate the `terrarium.yaml` metadata file.
 The platform author should review this file to add any missing descriptions or other information to the interface attributes.
-The metadata file format can be found [here](../../src/pkg/metadata/platform).
+The metadata file format specification can be found [here](../../src/pkg/metadata/platform).

 Using the platform metadata and the app dependency data, the Terrarium tools can determine whether the required app dependencies are implemented within a given Terrarium platform template.